 Oxford Dictionary of National Biography, 2004.

-A memorial to Matthew Boulton is due to be unveiled in the Abbey in 2014.
+A memorial stone to Matthew Boulton was unveiled in St Paul's chapel in the Abbey in October 2014.

 Click on the images to enlarge